Custody

 • Prevent pressure on witnesses or victims

-• Stop the current infringement
+• Ensuring that the current infringement is brought to an end

 Right to contact with a family member and an employer

-The suspect has the right to have a relative notified of his detention.
-Only one relative can be notified from the following list:
+The suspect has the right to notify your employer and a relative of his custody.

 • Person he usually lives with